MiriamLL/seamonas/README.md

 # 1. Intro

-Contains:
+Contains data:
 - Data from a random generated survey in CRS 3035 and CRS 4326
 - A grid generated using the function create_grid in CRS 3035

+Contains functions:
+- transform_survey
+- subset_grid
+- grid_densities
+- plot_density
+- add_breaks
+- add_legend
+- add_theme

 # 2. Installation